High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Surveys

-DESI is a ground-based survey that will cover $14,000~\mathrm{deg}^2$ on the sky and will measure the redshift of about 30 million galaxies using optical fibers spectroscopy \citep{DESI_Collaboration_2016}.
+In this section, we discuss DESI, which is a ground-based survey that will cover $14,000~\mathrm{deg}^2$ on the sky and will measure the redshift of about 30 million galaxies using optical-fibre spectroscopy \citep{DESI_Collaboration_2016}.
 It will target four different classes of galaxies.
-In this paper, we compute forecasts for the emission line galaxies (ELG) sample which is the largest sample of the survey.
+In this work, we computed forecasts for the emission line galaxy (ELG) sample, which is the largest sample of the survey.
 It ranges from $z=0.6$ up to $z=1.6$.
 The expected galaxy distribution $\bar{n}_{\rm g}(z)$ (see Fig.~\ref{fig:nofz_desielg}) and the galaxy bias $b_{\rm}(z)$ are calibrated based on the DEEP2 survey \citep{NewmanCooper2013}.
-The (linear) bias of the spatial distribution of this galaxy population with respect to dark matter is a redshift dependent quantity approximated by
+The uneven shape of the redshift distribution of galaxies can be explained by the selection effect of the DESI survey and by the sample variance in the DEEP2 survey.
+The (linear) bias of the spatial distribution of this galaxy population with respect to dark matter is a redshift-dependent quantity approximated by

 with $D(z)$ denoting the growth factor of linear matter density perturbations.